kurtosis-tech/kurtosis/docs/docs/reference/starlark-types.md

 The ExecRecipe can be used to run the `command` on the service (see [exec][starlark-instructions-exec] or [wait][starlark-instructions-wait])

+:::caution
+The `service_name` field will be deprecated soon, ExecRecipe will contain only the `command` field and the `service_name` will have to be passed as the first argument in the `exec`, `request` and `wait` instructions where this type is currently used

 ```python
 exec_recipe = ExecRecipe(
     # The service name to execute the command on.